Surrogacy Agency Based in Northern California

 - You must have given birth to at least one child with no serious complications with documented medical records to prove this.

 - You must not have had more than one or two c-section births.

 - You should have a healthy BMI, between 19 and 30.
 Check this calculator.

 - You should not have any STDs or history of pregnancy complications

 California surrogacy requirements state that a surrogate mother cannot be younger than 21.
 There is no official surrogate mother age limit.
 Generally, Made in the USA Surrogacy does not accept surrogates over the age of 39.
 The required age range varies from one surrogacy agency to the next.

 Pregnancy is not only physically demanding, it can also be emotionally demanding.
 That is why these age limits are set by surrogacy professionals as women between these ages are usually better suited to handle the physical and emotional demands of pregnancy.
 By setting these age requirements, the risks associated with pregnancy are minimized.

 Medical (Screening) Requirements

-Once it is determined that you meet the health and age requirements set by a surrogacy agency, the potential surrogate mother will have to undergo medical screening which includes urine and blood testing as well as a physical examination.
+Once it is determined that you meet the health and age requirements set by California IVF clinics, the potential surrogate mother will have to undergo medical screening which includes urine and blood testing as well as a physical examination.
 This is to ascertain whether or not you are physically capable of undergoing the fertilization treatments and other applicable medical procedures like embryo transfers.